Scroll down to learn about our three organizers, student assistants, and the sponsors who are making the project possible.

 The Institute on the Formation of Knowledge opened in the Fall of 2015 at the University of Chicago.
 It was founded with the mission of uniting scholars from a variety of fields to study the process of knowledge formation and transmittal from antiquity to the present day and, in correlation, to explore how this history shapes the modern world.
 Learn More.

-To bring more of this project to the public, we have turned to you to crowdfund us through Kickstarter.
-Generous backers are helping us share the videos of the speaker series online, with closed captioning for accessibility, helping us produce the printed exhibit catalog, with color images and supplementary essays.
+To bring more of this project to the public, we turned to you to crowdfund us through Kickstarter.
+335 generous backers helped us share the videos of the speaker series online, afford closed captioning for accessibility, create streaming audio versions, produce the printed exhibit catalog with color images, and much more.
 Learn more on Kickstarter.